vlaate/vladsc/README.md

 * Web configuration menu, so that SSID, password, and even calibration/smoothing parameters can be entered via web browser (and saved to EEPROM) instead of being hardcoded.
 * Hardware user interface, such as LCD and buttons, to make it easier to operate for end-users who are not Arduino enthusiasts.
 * Integration with the free SkyEye app, which is starting to support sensors.

+##Notes

+This code uses the HMC5886 [library](https://github.com/Fabio-Varesano-Association/freeimu/tree/master/libraries/HMC58X3) from Fabio Varesano, which did not work on the 32 bit ESP8266.
+I've made a pull request of the necessary changes to the library's git admin, but meanwhile, if you need it to work, just edit the HMC58X3.h and HMC58X3.cpp files from the library and replace all occurrences of "int" with "int16_t" and "long" with "int32_t", that should do it.